 B.A.LL.B.
 (Hons.)
-Tenth Semester : LLB(H) 1006(c) Paper Code
+Tenth Semester Paper Code : LLB(H) 1006(c)

-Subject: Private International Law Credits
+Subject: Private International Law Credits : 5

 Course Objective: The course aims to provide a general grounding in private International law as applied in international civil and commercial litigation, focusing primarily in jurisdiction, recognition and enforcement and choice of law.
-The course will concentrate on contractual and non contractual obligation but will also provide an introduction to the cross border aspect of other areas of private and commercial law, including property and ommercial laws.
+The course will concentrate on contractual and non contractual obligation but will also provide an introduction to the cross - border aspect of other areas of private and commercial law, including property and ommercial laws.

-Introduction.
-Unit-I: Lectures- 13
+Unit-I: Introduction.
+Lectures- 13

-Application and Subject Matter of Private International Law, Distinction with Public International Law, of Renvoi,

-Characterization and Theories of Characterization, Concept

-Application of Foreign Law,
+Application and Subject Matter of Private International Law, Distinction with Public International Law, Characterization and Theories of Characterization, Concept of Renvoi, Application of Foreign Law, Domicile,